Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 6. Git - The version control system used for this project was Git.
 7. Google Maps - The map comes from Google Maps.
 8. Wikipedia - The Hero image comes from Wikipedia.
-9. DevTools - The inspection of the program was done on DevTools.
+9. DevTools - The inspection of the program was done on DevTools, the Google Chrome site inspection tool.

 ## Resources